Lock Up (1989 film): Box office

 Lock Up grossed $22.1 million on a budget of $24 million.

 Critical response

 Rotten Tomatoes, a review aggregator, reports that 31% of 16 surveyed critics gave the film a positive review; the average rating is 4.7/10.
 On Metacritic, Lock Up is ranked 52 out of a 100 by 6 critics, indicating "mixed or average" reviews.

-Kevin Thomas of the Los Angeles Times wrote that Stallone "defies credibility to the point of inviting unintended laughter."
+Kevin Thomas of the Los Angeles Times wrote that Sylvester Stallone "defies credibility to the point of inviting unintended laughter."
 Hal Hinson of The Washington Post wrote, "Lock Up bears the unmistakable mark of a vanity production".
 In his annual Movie & Video Guide, film historian Leonard Maltin gave the picture 1.5 out of a possible 4 stars, comparing the movie unfavorably to Chained Heat.

 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+At the 10th Golden Raspberry Awards, the film was nominated for Worst Picture, Worst Actor (Stallone for this film and Tango & Cash) and Worst Supporting Actor (Donald Sutherland).